-This Act is reprinted as at 21 January 1997.
+This Act is reprinted as at 8 December 2005.
 The reprint shows the law as amended by all amendments that commenced on or before that day (Reprints Act 1992 s 5(c)).

 The reprint includes a reference to the law by which each amendment was made-see list of legislation and list of annotations in endnotes.
+Also see list of legislation for any uncommenced amendments.

-Minor editorial changes allowed under the provisions of the Reprints Act 1992 have been made to use aspects of format and printing style consistent with current drafting practice (s 35).
+Minor editorial changes allowed under the provisions of the Reprints Act 1992 have also been made to use aspects of format and printing style consistent with current drafting practice (s 35).

 This page is specific to this reprint.
-See previous reprint for information about earlier changes made under the Reprints Act 1992.
-A table of earlier reprints is included in the endnotes.
+See previous reprints for information about earlier changes made under the Reprints Act 1992.
+A table of reprints is included in the endnotes.